-FEEL does not have duration literals, although we use boldface duration literals to represent values in the semantic domain.
-Durations can be expressed using a string literal and the duration() built-in function.
+Years and months durations in FEEL can be expressed using either a duration literal (see grammar rule 65) or the duration() built-in function (See 10.3.4.1.).
+We use boldface years and month duration literals to represent values in the semantic domain.
 The literal format of the characters within the quotes of the string literal is defined by the lexical space of the XPath Data Model yearMonthDuration datatype.
 A years and months duration in the semantic domain is a pair of numbers for the years and months of duration, normalized such that the sum of these numbers is minimized.
 For example, FEEL(duration("P0Y13M")) = P1Y1M.